rust3ds/.github/profile/README.md

 3. Even though we officially support the Rust [std](https://github.com/rust-lang/rust/tree/master/library/std) library, we may not be able to guarantee full support for its current (or future) functionality.
-4. Very few public crates explicitly support the ARM architecture (which the Nintendo 3DS is based upon), and none officially support the 3DS' operating system, so you cannot expect out-of-the-box support from third-party libraries, especially if they have anything to do with multi-threading (more on that later).
+4. Very few public crates explicitly support the ARM architecture (which the Nintendo 3DS is based upon), and none officially support the 3DS' operating system, so you cannot expect out-of-the-box support from third-party libraries, especially if they have anything to do with multi-threading (more on that [here](https://github.com/rust3ds/ctru-rs/wiki/System-Flaws#cooperative-threading-and-stdthread)).

 If you think you are ready to develop homebrew using our tools, then we welcome you aboard!
 You can check out the [wiki](https://github.com/rust3ds/ctru-rs/wiki) at [ctru-rs](https://github.com/rust3ds/ctru-rs) for more info on